bigrogerio/daedalus/README.md

 all development steps in accordance with DevOps standards.
 Eventually it can also be imported as regular python package for additional usage of its modules

+### Open Tasks

+- [] Separate airflow 1 and airflow 2 plugins and operators reference

 # Contributing